The retail giant's annual shopping event returns to July.

-Amazon on Thursday confirmed that this year's shopping event will take place in July, though it didn't offer up a specific date.
+Amazon on Thursday confirmed that this year's Prime Day shopping event will take place in July, though it didn't offer up a specific date.

 "This year, Prime Day will take place in July in more than 20 countries," reads a release from the retail giant.
 "During Amazon's annual shopping event, Prime members will be able to save on products from national brands and small businesses across every category."

-Amazon confirmed the timing in itsfor its first quarter, which ended March 31.
+Amazon confirmed the timing in its financial results for its first quarter, which ended March 31.

-In previous years, Prime Day was typically held in mid-July, but the two-day shopping event was delayed to October in 2020 due to the.
+In previous years, Prime Day was typically held in mid-July, but the two-day shopping event was delayed to October in 2020 due to the COVID-19 pandemic.
 Last year, Amazon held its earliest Prime Day ever on June 21-22.

-While Amazon didn't reveal, the company said shoppers bought more than 250 million items.
+While Amazon didn't reveal sales numbers for Prime Day 2021, the company said shoppers bought more than 250 million items.
 Among the top-selling items were home goods, including Roomba vacuums and Keurig coffee makers, as well as the company's own Fire TV Stick 4K with Alexa voice control, Amazon said.

-Amazon in February, from $119 to $139 for an annual subscription and from $13 to $15 for a monthly subscription.
+Amazon in February raised the price of its Prime membership, from $119 to $139 for an annual subscription and from $13 to $15 for a monthly subscription.